We stand with Ukraine to help keep people safe. Join us

 How does fleeceware work?

 Fleeceware apps steal your money through hidden subscription fees.
-They target young users (often kids), the old, or just the less technically savvy who are easily tricked into installing paid apps when they don't know how to find a similar app for free (a $104.99 QR-code scanner, anyone?).
+They often target kids, older people, or just the less technically savvy who are easily tricked into installing paid apps when they don't know how to find a similar app for free (a $104.99 QR-code scanner, anyone?).

 What are fleeceware apps?